GHF/mays/README.md

 constexpr std::tuple ratio = mays::Reduce(int16_t{51}, int16_t{114});

 // Construct a Scaler that operates on int16_t values using |ratio|.
-// Because this is marked constexpr, if the ratio can overflow the scaling computation then this
+// Because this is marked constexpr, if the ratio can overflow the scaling
-// will fail to compile.
-constexpr mays::Scaler scaler = mays::MakeScaler<int16_t>(ratio);
+// computation then this will fail to compile. constexpr mays::Scaler scaler = mays::MakeScaler<int16_t>(ratio);

 // This performs a scaling operation on the value 30000.
-The return type is std::optional<int16_t>
+The return type is
-// to represent the possibility of overflow when scaling up numbers.
-The ratio here is ≤ 1 so
+// std::optional<int16_t> to represent the possibility of overflow when
-// overflow is not possible.
-constexpr std::optional value = scaler.Scale(int16_t{30'000});
+// scaling up numbers.
+The ratio here is ≤ 1 so overflow is not possible. constexpr std::optional value = scaler.Scale(int16_t{30'000});
 static_assert(value == 13'421);

-// It's also possible to use a different rounding policy. static_assert(scaler.Scale(int16_t{30'000}, mays::RoundPolicy::kRoundAwayFromZero) == 13'422);
+// It's also possible to use a different rounding policy. static_assert(scaler.Scale(int16_t{30'000},
+                           mays::RoundPolicy::kRoundAwayFromZero) == 13'422);

-// |scaler| can be used on values not known at compile-time, e.g. if you're building a viewport
+// |scaler| can be used on values not known at compile time, e.g. if you're
-// resizing function:
-std::function<int16_t(int16_t)> get_resized_dimension = [scaler] (int16_t dim) {
+// building a viewport resizing function: std::function<int16_t(int16_t)> get_resized_dimension = [scaler](int16_t dim) {
   return scaler.Scale(dim).value();
 };
 ```